 SRZ’s Diversity Committee drives the firm’s diversity initiatives relating to the recruitment, retention, promotion and general career development of our attorneys.
-The Committee, chaired by litigation partner Sung-Hee Suh, draws on attorneys from throughout the firm and at all levels of seniority, as well as members of our Recruiting and Professional Development Departments.
+The Committee draws on attorneys from throughout the firm and at all levels of seniority, as well as members of our Recruiting and Professional Development Departments.

 The Committee meets monthly to ensure that the firm’s diversity initiatives continue to be successful through community building, education, outreach and recruiting.

 The firm currently has five Affinity Groups: Asian-American, Black, Latino, LGBT and Women.
 The groups, which meet on a regular basis and provide members a forum to gather socially, network, mentor and discuss diversity-related work experiences.

 - Women’s Affinity Group

 Our Women’s Affinity Group is directed by a steering committee that includes women partners, special counsels and associates of various levels of seniority from different practice groups.
 The Affinity Group actively works to plan events for SRZ’s women attorneys.
 The group recently promoted a firmwide Dress for Success clothing drive benefitting disadvantaged women and sponsored two women to attend the 2012 Women in Law Leadership Academy.